RuiyangJu/YOLOv8_Global_Context_Fracture_Detection/README.md

 </p>

 ## Dataset Download
-* You can download the GRAZPEDWRI-DX Dataset on this [Link](https://figshare.com/articles/dataset/GRAZPEDWRI-DX/14825193).
+* You can find the original GRAZPEDWRI-DX dataset [here](https://figshare.com/articles/dataset/GRAZPEDWRI-DX/14825193) (unsplit).

 ## Dataset Split
 * To split the dataset into training set, validation set, and test set, you should first put the image and annotatation into `./GRAZPEDWRI-DX/data/images`, and `./GRAZPEDWRI-DX/data/labels`.